DevBitexblock/documentation/get-started/wallet-guide.md

 **Cons:**

 * Longer setup time than other options
-* Additional steps needed to use with BNB Smart Chain and PancakeSwap
+* Additional steps needed to use with BNB Smart Chain and Bitexblock
 * Extra information and settings may confuse beginners

 [**Download MetaMask**](https://metamask.io/download.html) (Automatically detects device)\